misudashi/systems/2 CAPS/Japanese/Japanese Resources Logging.md

 ## Japanese Ressources

 Here will be listed every single ressource I have used on my journey to learn Japanese.
+It includes JP Teaching content as well as immersion.

 Expect a mess of links, sometimes repeating.